 Artists, philosophers, psychologists and scientists have studied the effects of color for centuries, developing a multitude of theories about the use of color.
-The number and variety of such theories shows that universal rules cannot be applied: the perception of color depends on individual experience.
+Whether online in a website or within custom die cut business cards, the number and variety of such theories shows that universal rules cannot be applied: the perception of color depends on individual experience.

 Color Theory Definition

 A set of basic rules in mixing color perception to achieve the desired effect by combining light colors or combining colors reflected in pigments.

 Color theory definition: The perception of color depends on preferences and tastes in terms of colors, to a greater or lesser extent, physical reactions to certain colors, feelings like the cold in a room painted in light blue, or the heat in another room painted in orange, yellow and red.

 Can the human eye distinguish between 10,000 colors?
 Yes, and in addition physical dimensions of color can be used to relate experiences of perception with material properties such as saturation, brilliance and tone.
 Based on the theory of color, we present a chromatic circle, which serves to observe the basic organization and interrelation of colors.

 We can also use it as a way to make the color selection that seems appropriate to our design.
 We can find different circles of color, but the one we see here is comprised of 12 basic colors.

 When we talk about complementing a color with another, the greater the contrast of clarity and darkness between the letters and the background, the better readability gives the text.

 They are called complementary colors to those that, in the chromatic composition, complement each other.